FabianoEger/tago-documentation/getstarted.rst

  	 <video style="max-width: 100%;" preload="none" src="_static/getstarted/add_var_dash.mp4"   controls></video><br><br>

- | *Note: if the variable 'temperature' already exist in your data bucket, the auto-complete function will immediately bring it for you.*
+ | *Note: if the variable 'temperature' already exists in your data bucket, the auto-complete function will immediately bring it for you.*

-Good!
-As soon as your device start to send data, the values will be showed on this dial.
+As soon as your device starts to send data, the values will be showed on this dial.

 *****************
 Step 3.
 Send data
 *****************

-Now you are ready to integrate Tago system with your electronic devices using our :ref:`APIs <ref_api_api>`.
+Now that you completed the setup of your account, you are ready to send data from your electronic devices using our :ref:`APIs <ref_api_api>`.
 You can use one of our :ref:`SDKs <ref_sdk_sdk>` designed for your platform.

-Or you can simulate your device right now, by sending data remotely to your bucket by using any tool that transfer data from and to a server with HTTP.
+Or you can simulate your device right now, by sending data remotely to your bucket by using any tool that transfers data from and to a server with HTTP.
-Below, you can quickly send data depending on your OS.
+Below, you will learn how to quickly send data depending on the OS that you are using.

 Mac or Linux
 ************